WARNING: The following article contains spoilers for RWBY

 But my main issue with them is how they are handled and their role within this volume’s narrative.
 One thing I was really interested in seeing was how the group was going to handle the information they learned from the big flashback.
 As I wrote earlier, their morale took a massive hit and only continued to dwindle in the following episodes.
 At one point, Weiss even says that she’s beginning to wonder why they are even bothering to carry on with their quest.

 I’m sure many will disagree with me, but I had hoped that this was going to be the central conflict for the rest of the volume – our heroes expressing an ever-growing desire to give up and just go home.
-They had learnt that their mission was impossible and completing would most likely only delay an inevitable outcome.
+They had learnt that their mission was impossible and completing it would most likely only delay an inevitable outcome.
 We’ve very rarely seen internal conflicts throughout the show and I think this would’ve been fascinating to watch the team struggle with further hardships that continue to wear them down.

 Of course, Ruby would be the exception.
 She’d try to keep spirits high, desperately try to look on the bright side, but her optimism would be routinely shut down.
 She’d reach a point where no amount of can-do attitude can pull her friends from their depressed and weary state.
 Maybe she would start to succumb to it herself.
 But in the end, her determination would prove unwavering.
 She’d find reasons to keep moving forward and continue the mission.
 And eventually, the rest would see it too, overcoming their own lethargy and despair and strive even harder to keep their world safe.